IguanaBob/AdventOfCode2025/Day02/README.md

 How can I pull this off and be as pure as possible.
 Some options:

 #### 4DOS
-DOS-Box can run 4DOS, which is much more capable.
+DOSBox can run 4DOS, which is much more capable.
 It originates from 1989 and was intended as a replacement for COMMAND.COM in MS-DOS, and Windows 9x.
 However, not a Microsoft product.

 #### NT cmd.exe
 Step slightly into the future and use cmd.exe from NT-based Windows (NT, 2000, XP, 7, etc).
 Would need VirtualBox, libvirt, or another VM.
 Sourced from Microsoft and native to Windows, but the timeframe and versions don't match what I learned, if I am trying to stay true to my original intent for these challenges.